 - A six-week comprehensive Summer Program—which allows our first-year students to take up to six college credits.
-Additionally, they are able to acclimate to the GCU culture, develop strong study habits and build strong connections & relationships across the university
+Additionally, they are able to acclimate to the GCU culture, develop strong study habits and build strong connections and relationships across the university.

 EOF grants are available to eligible undergraduate and graduate students.
-If you are interested, please complete the Georgian Court University application for admission, and submit the Free Application for Federal Student Aid (FAFSA), which must be completed online at www.fafsa.ed.gov.
+If you are interested, please complete the Georgian Court University application for admission, and submit the Free Application for Federal Student Aid (FAFSA), which must be completed online.

 - Undergraduate Students (First-Year): Please complete the Georgian Court University Application and submit it to the Office of Undergraduate Admissions.
-You should also complete the 2019-2020 EOF Questionnaire and submit it via email to ude.naigroeg@foe along with your Parent(s)/Guardian(s) 2017 & 2018 1040 Form and IRS Tax Transcripts.
-NJ Dreamers should complete the GCU application, along with the NJ Alternative Financial Aid Application & the 2019-2020 EOF Questionnaire.
-Our priority deadline is February 1st.
+You should also complete the 2021-2022 EOF Questionnaire and submit it via e-mail to ude.naigroeg@foe— along with your parent(s)/guardian(s)’ 2019 and 2020 1040 Form and IRS Tax Transcripts.
+New Jersey Dreamers should complete the GCU application, along with the New Jersey Alternative Financial Aid Application and the 2021-2022 EOF Questionnaire.
+Our priority deadline is February 1.
 Eligible students with completed applications will be invited to campus for an interview with the GCU-EOF Selection Committee.
-Those who are selected to participate in the Program will receive a Congratulatory Letter & a Commitment Form to confirm their “seat” in our Summer 2020 cohort.
+Those who are selected to participate in the program will receive a congratulatory letter and a commitment form to confirm their “seat” in our Summer 2021 cohort.

-- EOF Transfers (Program-to-Program): If you participated in the EOF Program at your previous college/university and want to receive your EOF benefits at GCU, then please follow the next two steps: 1) contact your “old” EOF Program and request an EOF Transfer Form; 2) email or call us, once you are admitted to GCU—to confirm that we received your paperwork from your previous institution.
+- EOF Transfers (Program-to-Program): If you participated in the EOF program at your previous college/university and want to receive your EOF benefits at GCU, then please follow the next two steps: (1) contact your “old” EOF Program and request an EOF Transfer Form; and (2) e-mail or call us once you are admitted to GCU—to confirm that we received your paperwork from your previous institution.

-- Graduate Students: Once you are admitted to Georgian Court, please submit a copy of your full-time (9 credits or more) academic schedule, your Financial Aid Award letter and your 2017/2018 1040 Tax Forms & IRS Tax Transcripts to us via email or in person.
-We will submit a request for your EOF Graduate Grant and will reply to you, once your eligibility is determined.
+- Graduate Students: Once you are admitted to Georgian Court, please submit a copy of your full-time (9 credits or more) academic schedule, your financial aid award letter, and your 2019/2020 1040 Tax Forms and IRS Tax Transcripts to us via e-mail or in person.
+We will submit a request for your EOF Graduate Grant and reply to you once your eligibility is determined.